-The global market for Artificial Intelligence (AI) Governance was estimated at US$646.4 Million in 2023 and is projected to reach US$17.0 Billion by 2030, growing at a CAGR of 59.6% from 2023 to 2030.
+The global market for Artificial Intelligence (AI) Governance was estimated at US$1.0 Billion in 2024 and is projected to reach US$17.0 Billion by 2030, growing at a CAGR of 59.5% from 2024 to 2030.
 This comprehensive report provides an in-depth analysis of market trends, drivers, and forecasts, helping you make informed business decisions.
+The report includes the most recent global tariff developments and how they impact the Artificial Intelligence (AI) Governance market.

 Global Artificial Intelligence (AI) Governance Market - Key Trends and Drivers Summarized